 4. Identify the possible structures that could follow, promote and support the strengthening of diversity within ICANN.

-5. Establish a commitment to carry out a detailed working plan on enhancing ICANN diversity as part of WS2.
+5. carry out a detailed working plan on enhancing ICANN diversity as part of WS2.

-6. Following clarification of the institutional framework for the new 'community empowerment mechanism' and the IRP, devise a formula to ensure (as a first step) regional diversity in each.

-7. Strengthen commitments to outreach and engagement in order to create a more diverse pool of ICANN participants, so that diversity is better reflected in the overall community and thus more naturally reflected in ICANN structures and leadership positions.
+6. 7.
+Strengthen commitments to outreach and engagement in order to create a more diverse pool of ICANN participants, so that diversity is better reflected in the overall community and thus more naturally reflected in ICANN structures and leadership positions.